alonsoir/IfRemovingARealUseCase/Post.md

 And after extracting the class `HandBaggagePoliciesFactory` in its own file, we are going to inject the policies as parameter at construction time of `HandBaggageInformationFactory`.
 Again, if you are using Idea, you can make the IDE work for you.
-You can just make the `policies` variable of `from` method become a field, with the command `Extract field`, decide to define it in the constructor and, then, you simply use the `Extract parameter` feature in order to update all the constructors of your object.
+You can just make the `policies` variable of `from` method become a field, with the command `Extract field`, decide to define it in the constructor and, then, simply use the `Extract parameter` feature in order to update all the constructors of your object.
 ```diff
 public class HandBaggageInformationFactory {